PolLizaran/PolLizaran/README.md

 ## About Me
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently studying Data Science & Engineering at Univeritat Politècnica de Catalunya
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning and Data Analysis
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking for internships to work on
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: lizaran.pol@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- 🏀 I'm very fond of sports, specifically basketball

 - - -

 ##  💻 Programming known Languages  💻: